Source code for pyfar.dsp.interpolation

 import warnings

-def _weighted_moving_average(input, output, weights):
+def _weighted_moving_average(input_data, output, weights):

 """Moving average filter of length N and arbitrary.